Recent Errors in Assigning Pressures

 Q1 Performance Understanding Communication RL5

-As you see the ordering of the 2° pressures shows no pattern, but there is a strange internal pattern (which I identified at the time):
+As you see from the above Table, the ordering of the 2° pressures shows no pattern, but there is a strange internal pattern (identified at the time):

 Q3: Acceptability - Selflessness